-When a cat gets stressed he may began to exhibit a number of behaviors including:
+When a cat gets stressed he may exhibit a number of behaviors including:

 - Excessive chewing.
-If you notice that your pet is suddenly gnawing on all if his outdoor cat furniture, this could be a sign of stress.
+If you notice that your pet is suddenly gnawing on all of his outdoor cat furniture, this could be a sign of stress.
 This is especially true if your pet has never destroyed his outdoor cat furniture in the past.
-Your cat may also chew up blankets, toys and any other item he can get his teeth on.
+Your cat may also chew up blankets, toys, and any other item he can get his teeth on.

 - Indoor soiling.
 If you regularly let your pet out of his outdoor cat enclosure and into the house, he may start soiling if stressed.
 Do not scold your cat and get angry at him.
 Instead, cover the soiled spot with a towel or foil to discourage your pet from re-soiling the same area.

 Keeping Your Pet Stress-Free in His Outdoor Cat Enclosure

 Here are a few ways that you can decrease your cat’s stress and make its outdoor enclosure less intimidating: